Microserfs: Digital faith

 Coupland's research turned up links to the themes of Life After God.
 "What surprised me about Microsoft is that no one has any conception of an afterlife.
 There is so little thought given to eternal issues that their very absence make them pointedly there.
 These people are so locked into the world, by default some sort of transcendence is located elsewhere, and obviously machines become the totem they imbue with sacred properties, wishes, hopes, goals, desires, dreams.
 That sounds like 1940s SF, but it's become the world."

 Allusions to history, geography, and science

 The book takes place first at Microsoft in Redmond, Washington (near Seattle) and then Silicon Valley (near San Francisco).
 The time period is 1993–1995, at a time when Microsoft has reached dominance in the software industry and emerged victorious from the "Look & Feel" lawsuit by Apple Inc., a company that had at times seemed in danger of falling apart.

-The Northridge earthquake takes place during the story and has a profound effect on Ethan, who eventually constructs a replica highway interchange out of Lego pieces to honor the infrastructure destroyed by the earthquake.
+The Northridge earthquake takes place during the story.
+The earthquake has a profound effect on Ethan, who eventually constructs a replica highway interchange out of Lego pieces to honor the infrastructure destroyed by the earthquake.